fanf2/kbd/README.md

 are Routed Gothic (non-wide): `R` `S` `B`

-`J` is problematic: Open Gorton has a more authentically wide glyph shape, but its weights don't match Routed Gothic (regular is too light;
-bold is too heavy).
+`J` is problematic: Open Gorton has a more authentically wide glyph shape, but its weights don't match Routed Gothic (regular is too light; bold is too heavy).
+To fix this, I converted the Open Gorton `J` to a path and gave it a wide stroke to embolden it to match the other letters.

 Zero is a Scandinavian capital slashed O and the correct 1 is found in Routed Gothic's private use character codes.